Armaggheddon/muZic/README.md

 	"Settings", scroll to "About and tap "Version" to display all the version information.
 Then tap the "Version and permission info" 10 times.
 Now developer options should be enabled.

-	-Click on the overflow menu "Start head unit server" and make sure that "Add new cars to Android Auto" is enabled in "Settings"->"Connected cars"
+* Click on the overflow menu "Start head unit server" and make sure that "Add new cars to Android Auto" is enabled in "Settings"->"Connected cars"

-	-Go in the directory install of Android Studio (if adb command is not in PATH), for windows default install directory is in "C:\Users\<USER_NAME>\AppData\Local\Android\Sdk" and navigate to "platform-tools" from there the "adb.exe" should be visible and can be launched by typing in the path box "cmd"
+* Go in the directory install of Android Studio (if adb command is not in PATH), for windows default install directory is in "C:\Users\<USER_NAME>\AppData\Local\Android\Sdk" and navigate to "platform-tools" from there the "adb.exe" should be visible and can be launched by typing in the path box "cmd"

-	-To start the DHU on the computer navigate back from "platform-tools" and navigate to "extras" -> "google" -> "auto" and the file "desktop-head-unit.exe" should be there if selected in the Android Studio install options.
+* To start the DHU on the computer navigate back from "platform-tools" and navigate to "extras" -> "google" -> "auto" and the file "desktop-head-unit.exe" should be there if selected in the Android Studio install options.